 If you didn’t know that these two determine the dust collector’s efficiency.
 Well, now you do.

-This wall-mounted Dust Collector is designed to capture dust right at the source, eliminating the reduced efficiency of a duct system.
-When you find that it’s efficiency is being diminished due to dust cake.
+This wall-mounted Dust Collector is designed to capture dust at the source, eliminating the reduced efficiency of a duct system when you find that its efficiency is diminished due to dust cake.

 Just a couple of turns of the handle rotates the paddle brushes against the inside of the filter to drop the fine dust cake into the plastic collection bag.
 It’s as easy as that.
-With its 537 CFM capacity, it will handle just about any dust thrown in its face.
-It’s a great dust collector.
-One of the best.
+Its 537 CFM capacity will handle just about any dust thrown in its face.
+It’s a great dust collector—one of the best.
 So don’t waste any time, hurry and get yours as soon as possible.

-- Is a versatile machine that allows for effective collection of dust
+- It is a versatile machine that allows for effective collection of dust

-- The 10 in. cast-aluminum impeller construction ensures durability
+- The ten in. cast-aluminum impeller construction ensures durability

 - Offers maximum air suction capacity

 - The purchase price may seem a bit high

 - Maintenance and repairs may set off high prices as well

 - Motor: 1 HP, 120V/240V (pre-wired 120V), 7A/3.5A